coastwatch-training/CoastWatch-Tutorials/ERDDAP-basics/Readme.md

 * RESTful web services for machine-to-machine data exchange and downloading data directly into your software applications (e.g.Matlab, R, Python...) and even into web pages.

-## Tuturials on how to use ERDDAP servers
+## Tutorials on how to use ERDDAP servers
 * [Using the ERDDAP data catalog](lessons/02-Catalog.md)
 * [Visualize data](lessons/03-Visualize.md)
 * [Understanding the ERDDAP URL](lessons/04-Erddapurl.md)